snowplow-archive/snowplow.github.com/_posts/2015-11-17-schema-guru-0.4.0-with-apache-spark-support-released.md

 There are some minor changes introduced in this release:

-* Schema Guru now throws an exception if you try to use `--with-json-paths` and `--split-product-types` together, because there is no support for split product types in our JSON Path generation code yet ([issue #xx] [issue-xx])
+* Schema Guru now throws an exception if you try to use `--with-json-paths` and `--split-product-types` together, because there is no support for split product types in our JSON Path generation code yet
 * The `--size` option for the `ddl` subcommand, used to declare default `VARCHAR` size, has been renamed to `--varchar-size` ([issue #98] [issue-98])

 <h2 id="bugs">7.
 Bug fixes</h2>